General InformationAuthor biography and publication history:

 Is there much of you in your characters?

 I consider myself to be a very strong woman.
 Some of the characteristics of Maya (SOE) and Ann and Betty in (HTTL) reflect this.
-The bond between Sara and Mary in Alone reminds me of my strong connection with my sisters.
+The bond between Sara and Mary in ALONE reminds me of my strong connection with my sisters.
+My need to have alone time but to feel connected reverberates in Widow’s Luck.

 Are the locations real?